ncthbrt/reason-nact/README.md

 Any and all feedback, comments and suggestions are welcome.
 Please open an issue if you find anything unclear or misleading in the documentation.

-This is the repository for the ReasonML bindings for nact.
+This is the repository for the ReasonML bindings for Nact.
 If you'd like to view the javascript implementation, please head to https://github.com/ncthbrt/nact

 # Sponsored by
 [![Root Logo](https://raw.githubusercontent.com/ncthbrt/nact/master/root-logo.svg?sanitize=true)](https://root.co.za)